 I once had a math teacher come to me and mention that his students were really struggling with the concept of percentages.
 No matter what method he tried, they just didn’t understand it.
 Together, we sat down and took a different approach.
 We came up with the idea of turning her classroom into a used car lot.
 Each student entered the room and was given a specific amount of money.
 They then needed to figure out what car they wanted to buy.
 Then, they needed to calculate interest, payments, the life of the loan, etc. versus how much they actually had.

-It took a lot of prep work, but in one class period, the students applied the concepts and finally understood how it worked.
+It took a lot of prep work, but in one class period, the students applied the concepts and finally understood how it worked without the use of tests that don’t necessarily reflect mastery of a concept.
+Instead, this process harnesses more accountability systems in terms of student responsibility for their learning and furthering their educational opportunities.

 Finding Lessons to Make Connections